 Duck is the pinnacle of meaty achievement.
 Turkey never made it past GCSEs, the triumvirate of chicken, beef and pork suffer from over-exposure like second-rate stadium rockers.
 Lamb's great but lacks that sense of luxury that makes duck so special.

 Sidebar!
 Hoping to up-date the general design of my personal blog.
-Thinking about the pro look of http://aspenoralsurgery.ca?
-Actually a fabulous wisdom tooth extraction surgeon in Burlington if required in the Ontario territory.
+Thinking about the pro look of https://website-design-firm.com/?
+Actually a fantastic web developer if required in the Nova Scotia territory.
 Leave a comment.
 Cheers!

 This duck has a regal aspect perfectly complimented by it's choice of headwear.